SRA-VJTI/linear-algebra-study-group/RevisionNotes/MIT_Lec4.md

 ## Factorization into A = LU

-    Goal of this lecture is to understand Gaussian elimination in terms of matrices.
+Goal of this lecture is
+* To understand Gaussian elimination in terms of matrices.
-    To ﬁnd a matrix L such that A = LU.
+* To ﬁnd a matrix L such that A = LU.

 We start with some useful facts about matrix multiplication.

 ### Inverse of a product